Beige background

 Current situation

 Pakistan has witnessed a significant reduction in poverty levels over the past 20 years, from more than 50% in 2006 to close to 24% in 2018.
 Then came the catastrophic floods of 2022, destroying the progress.
-According to the estimates by the World Bank, the poverty rate is expected to rise again by 7%.
+In 2024, the national poverty rate was 40.5%.
 The state-run Benazir Income Support Programme, which provides impoverished households with financial support, has recorded approximately 35 million addresses in its database.
 The World Bank estimates that the consequences of the flood will put another 10 to 15 million people in poverty.
 Pakistan is one of the ten countries in the world with the highest prevalence of malnourished children.
 Chronic malnutrition is widespread.
+Pakistan is also one of the countries most affected by the consequences of climate change worldwide.

 A group of women attending a workshop